Protestantism by country

 Changes in worldwide Protestantism over the last century have been significant.
-Since 1900, Protestantism has spread rapidly in Africa, Asia, Oceania and South America.
+Since 1900, Protestantism has spread rapidly in Africa, Asia and South America.
 That caused Protestantism to be called a primarily non-Western religion.
 Much of the growth has occurred after World War II, when decolonization of Africa and abolition of various restrictions against Protestants in Latin American countries occurred.
 According to one source, Protestants constituted respectively 2.5% of South Americans, 2% of Africans and 0.5% of Asians in 1900.
 In 2000, these percentages had increased to 17%, more than 27% and 5.5%, respectively.
 According to Mark A. Noll, 79% of Anglicans lived in the United Kingdom in 1910, while most of the remainder were found in the United States and across the British Commonwealth.
 By 2010, 59% of Anglicans were found in Africa.
 China is home to the world's largest Protestant minority.
 (Note: Estimates for China vary in dozens of millions.
 Nevertheless, in comparison to the other countries, there is no disagreement that China has the most numerous Protestant minority.)

-Protestantism is growing in Africa, Asia, Latin America, and Oceania, while remaining stable or declining in Anglo America and Europe, with some exceptions such as France, where it was legally eradicated after the abolition of the Edict of Nantes by the Edict of Fontainebleau and the following persecution of Huguenots, but now is claimed to be stable in number or even growing slightly.
-According to some, Russia is another country to see Protestant growth.
+Protestantism is growing in Africa, Asia, Latin America while declining in North America and Europe.
+In France, Protestantism was eradicated after the abolition of the Edict of Nantes by the Edict of Fontainebleau and the following persecution of Huguenots.
 However, "by 2050 it is expected that less than 9% of Protestants will be European" and "sometime around 2040 half of all Protestants will likely live in Africa."
+The United States is home to approximately 20% of Protestants.
+According to a 2019 study, Protestant share of U.S. population dropped to 43%, ending its historical status as religion of the majority.
+The decline is attributed mainly to the dropping membership of the Mainline Protestant churches while Evangelical Protestant and Black churches are relatively stable.

 In 2010, the largest Protestant denominational families were historically Pentecostal denominations (10.8%), Anglican (10.6%), Lutheran (9.7%), Baptist (9%), United and uniting churches (unions of different denominations) (7.2%), Presbyterian or Reformed (7%), Methodist (3.4%), Adventist (2.7%), Congregationalist (0.5%), Brethren (0.5%), The Salvation Army (0.3%) and Moravian (0.1%).
 Other denominations accounted for 38.2% of Protestants.

-The United States is home to approximately 20% of Protestants.
-According to a 2019 study, Protestant share of U.S. population dropped to 43%, further ending its status as religion of the majority.
-The decline is attributed mainly to the dropping membership of the Mainline Protestant churches and even among Evangelical Protestant churches while Black churches are relatively stable or continue to grow.
-According to Scientific Elite: Nobel Laureates in the United States, a review of American Nobel prizes winners awarded between 1901 and 1972 by Harriet Zuckerman, 72% of American Nobel Prize laureates came from Protestant backgrounds.
-Overall, Protestants have won a total of 84.2% of all the American Nobel Prizes in Chemistry, 60% in Medicine, 58.6% in Physics, between 1901 and 1972.